DevSecTop/TF-via-PR/README.md

 - All notable changes to this project will be documented in human-friendly [releases][releases].
 - The format is based on [Keep a Changelog](https://keepachangelog.com), and this project adheres to [Semantic Versioning](https://semver.org).

-## License

-- This project is licensed under the permissive [Apache License 2.0][license].
-- All works herein are my own and shared of my own volition.
-- Copyright 2023 [Rishav Dhar][rishav_dhar] — All wrongs reserved.

 > [!NOTE]
 >
 > All forms of contribution are very welcome and deeply appreciated for fostering open-source projects.